 For decades, the difference in absorption of left- and right-circularly polarised light, known as the circular dichroism (CD) \cite{deutsche1970,Holzwarth1974}, has been used in spectroscopy of chiral media \cite{Miles2021}.
-However, circular dichroism relies on a limited resource, namely the spin angular momentum of light.
-Meanwhile, pioneering optics work by Allen~\textit{et~al.}~\cite{Allen1992} has demonstrated that, in addition to spin, light also carries orbital angular momentum (OAM).
-In contrast to spin, the number of OAM quanta a beam can carry is, in principle, unbounded.
-The helical wavefronts of OAM-carrying light fascinated physicists, who envisaged that their chiral structure could match the chirality of matter, offering unprecedented possibilities for enantioselective applications.
+However, circular dichroism relies on a limited resource, namely, the spin angular momentum of light.
+Meanwhile, the pioneering study by Allen~\textit{et~al.}~\cite{Allen1992} has demonstrated that, in addition to spin, light can also carry orbital angular momentum (OAM).
+In contrast to spin, the OAM of a beam is, in principle, unbounded.
+The helical wavefronts of twisted light, also known as optical vortex beams, fascinated physicists, who envisaged that their chiral structure could match the chirality of matter, offering unprecedented possibilities for enantioselective applications~\cite{Andrews2021}.

-This fascination culminated in concrete examples of OAM-induced processes being proposed as probes of enantiomeric purity, particularly in the form of helical dichroism (HD) \cite{ANDREWS2004,Ye2019,Li2021}, which is argued to represent a significant improvement over CD \cite{Ye2019,Li2021}.
-The seminal theoretical works of Forbes and Andrews \cite{Forbes2018,Forbes2019,Forbes2021} laid the groundwork for HD, carefully analyzing the symmetry properties of the terms in the multipolar expansion of light-matter interaction and pinpointing the electric-dipole–magnetic-dipole (\eomo), the electric-dipole–electric-quadrupole (\eoet) and electric-quadrupole–electric-quadrupole (\etet) terms as chirality discriminators.
-They derived the expression for the \eoet ~transition amplitude in terms of molecular multipole moments; however, they made no attempt to evaluate the latter in terms of molecular rotational states.
+This fascination culminated in various concrete OAM-induced processes being proposed as probes of enantiomeric purity, particularly, in the form of helical dichroism (HD)~\cite{ANDREWS2004,Ye2019,Li2021}, which is argued to represent a significant improvement over CD \cite{Ye2019,Li2021}.
+Theoretical works of Forbes and Andrews \cite{Forbes2018,Forbes2019,Forbes2021} laid the groundwork for HD, by carefully analyzing the symmetry properties of the terms in the multipolar expansion of light-matter interaction, and pinpointing the electric-dipole–magnetic-dipole (\eomo), electric-dipole–electric-quadrupole (\eoet) and electric-quadrupole–electric-quadrupole (\etet) terms as chiral discriminators.
+These authors derived the expression for the \eoet ~transition amplitude in terms of molecular (transition) multipole moments; however, they made no attempt to evaluate the latter in terms of molecular rotational states.
 On the experimental side, initial attempts showed no signs of HD \cite{Araoka2005,Loeffler2011}; however, recent experiments have claimed to observe it \cite{Rusak2019,Zhang2020,Rouxel2022,Begin2023,Jain2023}.
-Nonetheless, the experimental apparatus of these experiments is very complex, and, although it was argued that tight focusing is a requirement \cite{Forbes2019}, there have so far been no theoretical attempts to pinpoint the origin of the observed dichroism.
+Nonetheless, the experimental apparatus of these experiments is very complex, and, although it was argued that tight focusing of a beam is a requirement \cite{Forbes2019}, so far there have been no theoretical attempts to pinpoint the origin of the observed dichroism.